ceph/ceph/doc/rbd/rbd-snapshot.rst

 .. important:: To use use RBD snapshots, you must have a running Ceph cluster.

-.. note:: **STOP I/O BEFORE** snapshotting an image.
+.. note:: If a snapshot is taken while `I/O` is still in process in a image, the snapshot might not get the exact or latest data of the parent image and the snapshot may have to be cloned to a new image to be mountable.
-   If the image contains a filesystem, the filesystem must be in a consistent state **BEFORE** snapshotting.
+   So, we recommend to stop `I/O` before taking a snapshot of an image.
+If the image contains a filesystem, the filesystem must be in a consistent state before taking a snapshot.
+To stop `I/O` you can use `fsfreeze` command.
+   See `fsfreeze(8)` man page for more details.
+For virtual machines, `qemu-guest-agent` automatically freezes a filesystem on the device when a snapshot creation is requested.

 .. ditaa:: +------------+         +-------------+
            | {s}        |         | {s} c999    |